dimaodin/EasyBudget/README.md

-# Easy Budget
+# Easy Budget!

+## My Goal

+My goal is give you the knowledge to create a Flutter app entirely from scratch, how to go further and learn more about how to design user interfaces for Flutter apps.

+## What you will create

-## Front-end APP for an easy way to manage your personal budget, made in Flutter.
+Front-end APP for an easy way to manage your personal budget.

+## Screenshots

+SOON

+## Installation

+1. Clone this repo.
+2. Enjoy.

+##### Love, Dima Odintsov